adamsilver/maintainablecss.com-jekyll/_chapters/11-organisation.md

 description: Learn how to organise your CSS files.
 ---

-Good code is easy-to-find and easy-to-find code is well organised.
+Good code is easy-to-find and easy-to-find code is well-organised.
 And so it follows we want our CSS to be well-organised.
 There are, generally speaking, two approaches to choose from, both of which we'll discuss in this chapter.

 ## 1. CSS in a single folder